Human waste is one of the main causes of pollution in popular hiking areas the world over.

 Ethics and Regional Pooping Policies

-If bears, foxes, snakes, and moose can all poop in the wilds, why can’t we?
+If bears, foxes, snakes, and moose can all poop in the wild, why can’t we?

 - Unlike other mammals, humans tend to poop in similar places repeatedly.
 In poop-rich environments, multiple strains of bacteria such as E. coli can thrive, which could pose a health hazard to animals and other humans